Nancy Kelly Allen

 • The Gimme Snatchers

 Tony Spooner carries on the family tradition of his long-ago cousin, William, as he wraps his tongue around words that spill out of his mouth, twisted and warped.
 Much to Tony’s dismay, when he tries to say, “My tough luck,” the twisted words “My lough tuck” pour out, reversing the first letters of two words.
 For Tony, spoonerisms, named in honor of William, is a curse, not an honor.
 The more concerned and upset Tony becomes, the more he twists words.
 Tony wants to win a trophy, any type of trophy.
 Each time he comes close to winning, a bully intervenes, and Tony spews more spoonerisms.
-When a bully pushes him too far, his twisted words create havoc but lead to a way to outwit the bully.
+When a bully pushes him too far, his twisted words create havoc, but can he outwit the bully?

 Untangle these phrases: